MicrosoftDocs/learn/learn-pr/bicep/build-reusable-bicep-templates-parameters/includes/2-understand-parameters.md

-_Parameters_ enable you to dynamically provide information to a template during deployment.
+_Parameters_ enable you to provide information to a Bicep template at deployment time.
 You can make a Bicep template flexible and reusable by declaring parameters within your template. _Decorators_ provide a way to attach constraints and metadata to a parameter, which helps anyone using your templates to understand what information they need to provide.
 In this unit, you'll learn about parameter and decorators.

 The HR department at your toy company is migrating an on-premises web application to Azure.
 The application will handle information about all of the employees of the toy company, so security is important.
 You need to deploy this infrastructure across three different environments, and each environment will have slightly different configuration.